bhasling/goa/README.md

 You install it by adding the source code file in src/goa.gs to your Google apps project directory.
 Then you can run it manually or have Google trigger it peridically (once or several times a day).

 The app reads your GMail Inbox and looks up each email in your Google contacts.
-If if the email is in your contacts it keeps the message in your InBox otherwise it labels the message thread with the label "UnknownSenders" and removes the message from your InBox.
+If the email is in your contacts it keeps the message in your InBox otherwise it labels the message thread with the label "UnknownSenders" and removes the message from your InBox.